 - Wildern School

 The school has also developed excellent links with the University of Southampton, where we are officially working together to raise aspirations further.
 Various trips and visits to the university are regularly on offer to our students.

-The school has recently applied for the NACE Challenge Award to recognise our Gifted and Talented students and our provision for them, resulting in a new curriculum design to re-establish traditional academic subjects through a pathway approach at Key Stage 4.
+The school has recently applied for and been awarded the NACE Challenge Award to recognise our Gifted and Talented students and our provision for them, resulting in a new curriculum design to re-establish traditional academic subjects through a pathway approach during our two year Key Stage 4.

 This innovative approach includes the following pathways:

 - Drake or Windsor Pathway (Academic)

 - Hawking Pathway (Academic)